-Coach parent Tapestry buying Capri, owner of Michael Kors and Versace, in $8.5 billion deal
+Big fashion is getting bigger.
+Parent of Coach will buy Versace owner Capri in $8.5 billion deal

 The boards of Tapestry and Capri have approved the deal, which is expected to close next year.
 It still needs approval from Capri shareholders.

-Capri’s stock jumped more than 58% before the market open on Thursday, while shares of Tapestry fell 3%.
+Capri’s stock jumped 58% before the market open on Thursday, while shares of Tapestry fell 3.7%.